daniellegruber/ts-traversal/README.md

       }
       ```

-3. The program encounters the assignment statement `B = ...` in line 3.
+c.
+The program encounters the assignment statement `B = ...` in line 3.
   - Since the RHS is of type `g.SyntaxType.BinaryOperator`, `inferType` is called on each of the two operand nodes.
   - Since both the left and right operand nodes are of type `g.SyntaxType.Identifier`, `inferType` looks up their names in `var_types` and to get the definining features of each: `left_type, left_ndim, left_dim, left_ismatrix, ...` and `right_type, right_ndim, right_dim, right_ismatrix, ...`
   - `left_ismatrix` and `right_ismatrix` are compared to yield `ismatrix = true`